tailhook/vagga/README.rst

 just like on any other process in linux.
 Vagga runs only on quite recent linux kernels, which has much more limit capabilities than previous ones.

-Also while vagrant allows to forward selected network ports, vagga allows you to share network interface with the host system if you need to.
-Forwarding option is also there of course.
+Also while vagrant allows to forward selected network ports, vagga by default shares network interface with the host system.
+Isolating anf forwarding ports will be implemented soon.

 .. _vagrant: http://vagrantup.com